 \subsection{Greedy Bandit Policy}

-Our next example considers the setup in Sect. \ref{Sec3}.
-We further constrain the scenario to be such that there exists $s\in\{1,\ldots,q\}$ with $\rho(A_s) < 1$ and $\rho(A_p) >1$ for all $p\in\{1,\ldots,q\}\setminus\{s\}$.
+We next consider the setup in Sect. \ref{Sec3}, constrained so that there exists $s\in\{1,\ldots,q\}$ with $\rho(A_s) < 1$ and $\rho(A_p) >1$ for all $p\in\{1,\ldots,q\}\setminus\{s\}$.
 We specifically exclude the case $\rho(A_p) = 1$.
-Though (\ref{eqn:est}) is consistent when $\rho(A_p) = 1$, the stabilizing policy we construct requires this assumption.
-In particular, we construct a policy that inputs the sequence $X_0,\ldots,X_t$ and $\alpha_0,\ldots,\alpha_{t-1}$ and chooses a control action $\alpha_t\in\{1,\ldots,q\}$ to stabilize the closed-loop system.
+Though (\ref{eqn:est}) is consistent when $\rho(A_p) = 1$, the policy we construct requires this assumption.
+We construct a policy that inputs the sequence $X_0,\ldots,X_t$ and $\alpha_0,\ldots,\alpha_{t-1}$ and chooses a control action $\alpha_t\in\{1,\ldots,q\}$ that identifies the stable mode while maintaining stability of the closed-loop system.
 This problem can be interpreted as a multi-armed bandit \cite{lai1985asymptotically,abbasi2011online,mintz2017non}, which involves a tradeoff between choices that: explore to learn more about the relevant distributions, and exploit by choosing the optimal (according to current estimates) actions.
 However, under specific assumptions a greedy algorithm can be (asymptotically) optimal \cite{gittins1979bandit,mersereau2009structured}.

-Our procedure is given in Algorithm \ref{Alg}, and we use our estimator (\ref{eqn:est}) with loss function $l(X_i,Y_i,A) = \|Y_{i} - AX_{i}\|^2_2$.
-We are essentially focused on identifying the stable dynamics in finite time, because that would guarantee the system will be brought to a stochastic equilibrium after selecting only the stabilizing dynamics.
-The key idea is to use our estimator, which is consistent for all possible structures of $A$, once we group the measurement accordingly as discussed in Sect. \ref{Sec3}.
-Note that the algorithm is designed to greedily select an arm that has an estimated spectral radius strictly smaller than 1.
-If an any given time $t$, no such arm exists, then we randomly select an arm and update the estimates.
-In fact, we can prove that this Algorithm is a stabilizing control policy:
+Our procedure is Algorithm \ref{Alg}, and we use the loss function $l(X_i,Y_i,A) = \|Y_{i} - AX_{i}\|^2_2$ for (\ref{eqn:est}).
+We wish to identify the stable dynamics in finite time, because then the system can be brought to a stochastic equilibrium by selecting only the stable dynamics.
+The key idea is to use our estimator, which is consistent for all possible structures of $A$, once we group measurements as discussed in Sect. \ref{Sec3}.
+Note this algorithm greedily selects an arm with estimated spectral radius strictly smaller than 1.
+If at any given time $t$, no such arm exists, then we randomly select an arm and update the estimates.
+We can prove this algorithm maintains closed-loop stability:

 \begin{proposition} Algorithm \ref{Alg} chooses the dynamics matrix $A_s$ infinitely many times and chooses the dynamics matrices $A_p$ for $p\in\{1,\ldots,q\}\setminus\{s\}$ only finitely many times. \end{proposition}